-Earth works during decommissioning may increase potential incidences of soil erosion, which may lead to the mobilisation and transportation of sediment into drainage features in the study area.
+Earth works during decommissioning may increase potential incidences of soil erosion, which may lead to the mobilisation and transportation of sediment into drainage features in the Project site and across the broader AOI.

 Before mitigation, impact magnitude is high, while duration is long term and it has a high probability.
 The spatial extent is local.
 Prior to mitigation, increased soil erosion and sedimentation is rated an impact of "moderate" significance.